recoskyler/chatter/README.md

 ## Status

 **Currently in Usable stage.** This project will receive updates if it proves itself to be useful.
-Use the [main](/recoskyler/chatter/tree/main) branch.
+Please use the [main](/recoskyler/chatter/tree/main) branch for the stable version.

 - [X] Multi chat
 - [X] Delete/Restore chat